The course requirements are outlined on the following page: Program Info

 The thesis should represent the best writing possible by the student and is not to be written or extensively edited by the student's major advisor.
 Original research work is praised though not necessary.
 Implementation and survey type theses are acceptable as is quality work related to the student's professional activities.
 However, the work must be accomplished while the student is enrolled in the master's program.
 The thesis is intended to furnish objective evidence of the student's ability to use independently and constructively the information, skills, and powers acquired in his/her graduate work.
 Students should begin writing their thesis early so there will be sufficient time for evaluation by the thesis advisor and rewriting by the student.

 In mechanical features, all theses must comply with the specifications of the Graduate School.
-These specifications are contained in the document entitled "University of Colorado Graduate School Specifications for Preparation of Master's Theses and Doctoral Dissertations" which is available from the department.
+These specifications are contained in the document entitled "Thesis and Dissertation Manual" which is available on the Graduate School website.
 It is the student's responsibility to be familiar with this document so that a thesis acceptable to the Graduate School can be produced.
 This document specifies thesis form and standards, not technical content.
 Technical content is subject to the approval of the M.S.
 Advisory Committee.
+A copy of the thesis should be uploaded to the Computer Science Department GSC repository following the instructions given at the time of scheduling the defense.

 Non-Thesis Option (Plan II)

-Students who choose the non-thesis option must complete a project worth 3 semester credit hours.
+Students who choose the non-thesis option must complete a project worth 3 credit hours.

 The project option may involve a large programming or hardware development effort, which is usually done over two semesters, and includes the requirements and certification specifications and a user handbook.
 Alternatively, the project option may involve producing a research paper, which is to be submitted for publication with the student and advisor as co-authors.